Ghost Chili Vinegar

 3 whole dried ghost chili peppers

-1. Put on protective gloves, wear them at all times while handling ghost chilies.
+Put on protective gloves, and wear them at all times while handling ghost chilies.

-4. Turn off heat, cover the pot, and let the chilies steep until the vinegar has returned to room temperature.
+Turn off the heat, cover the pot, and let the chilies steep until the vinegar has returned to room temperature.

 Store the vinegar in the refrigerator in a bottle or jar.
 It should retain its potency forever.